 - Required Courses

 Folklore and Mythology as a discipline focuses on the study of society, past or present, through its cultural documents and artifacts—its folklore—and uses a variety of methodologies drawn from the humanities and social sciences to understand them.
-To concentrate on a society’s folklore and mythology (on sub-national as well as national levels) is to understand its traditional self-definition through its myths, epics, ballads, folktales, legends, beliefs, and other cultural phenomena, including music, song, and dance.
-Studying a group’s folklore shows how it identifies itself in relation to other groups.
+To focus on the folklore and mythology of a society (at local, regional, national, or even trans-national levels) is to understand how that group or community defines itself through stories, music, food, folktales, legends, dramas, dance, rituals, beliefs, proverbs, epics, myths, customs, law codes, festival celebrations, “wisdom literature,” and many other forms of expressive culture and artistic communication.
+To study the folklore and mythology of any group is to discover how that group identifies itself in relation to others.

 Inherently interdisciplinary, the study of Folklore and Mythology often draws resources from several disciplines, while maintaining its own methodological lens.
-Students wishing to meet the requirements for a secondary field in Folklore and Mythology must take Culture and Belief 16.
-Performance, Tradition, and Cultural Studies: An Introduction to Folklore and Mythology, one of the F&M 90 topical seminars in the field, and three other courses chosen from Folklore and Mythology and/or cross-listed courses as listed in the Course Catalog and on the Folklore and Mythology website.
+Students wishing to meet the requirements for a secondary field in Folklore and Mythology must take GENED 1097.
+Tradition, Performance, and Culture, one small topical seminar in the field, and three other courses chosen from Folklore and Mythology and/or cross-listed courses as listed in the Course Catalog and on the Folklore and Mythology website.

 Students wishing for a particularly focused and coherent program of study should make an appointment with the Head Tutor or Chair of the program to discuss options.
 Students who notify the Head Tutor early on of their intention to pursue a secondary field in Folklore and Mythology will insure that they are invited to special lectures, film showings, lunches and receptions.